mjstraughan/CubingHistory/docs/World Records/WorldRecordSingles2H.md

 > 5.25 second solve by Collin Burns

 The 5.66 world record from Zemdegs stood for almost two years before being broken.
 On March 2, 2013, Mats Valk achieved a new world record time of 5.55 seconds.
+This was followed by a 5.25 second solve from Collin Burns on April 25, 2015.

 <div style={{paddingBottom: '56.25%', position: 'relative', display: 'block', width: '100%'}}>
   <iframe width="100%" height="100%"